 5. Do easy tasks right away for a quick productivity boost.

 If it takes less than five minutes, do it now.
 A quick task is not worth adding to your “to do list” or delegating to another.
 By adopting this habit, you will clear a lot of tasks from your list and it also gives you the satisfaction of achievement.
 This habit is instilled in every sailor, from the most senior to the most junior.
 It is also a habit formed out of necessity because small tasks can easily turn into bigger ones for you and everyone else, killing productivity.

 Think of mentoring and evaluating your staff like maintaining a vehicle: If you don’t follow up with your fluids and tire rotations, your vehicle will break down faster.
 The same is true for your staff.
 An evaluation a couple of times a year, or frequent career mentoring will help them take the proper steps for advancement, which in turn provides a qualified person to delegate to.
 It is mandatory in the Navy to have frequent performance evaluations throughout the year.
 Evaluations determine a sailor’s knowledge and also determine whether he or she is ready for a promotion.

-7. Most importantly, make your bed every morning.
+7. The most important productivity tip?
+Make your bed every morning.